-These days, facility management software helps facilities teams work smarter by giving them the tools to have a pulse on the properties they manage from top to bottom.
+These days, FM software helps facilities teams work smarter by giving them the tools to have a pulse on the properties they manage from top to bottom.
 From improving space management and allocation to tracking company assets like hardware, furniture, and equipment, facilities management software has become an essential tool for the industry.

 CAFM offers several benefits such as: